Scalability

 Sharded Scheduler

-• Lock contention in profiling showing scheduler bottlenecks
+• Lock contention in profiling pointing at the scheduler’s priority queue

 Scaling Strategy